Stairs 2 Hell 2019

 Section 3: Peg draw

-Each team draws only once, according to the order in which teams registered for the competition by email.
+Upon initial on-site registration, each team draws a number/order for the main peg draw.
 Any team member can draw for the respective team.
 A team missing their call to draw (provided they present a valid reason for their absence) will draw after all the other registered teams have taken their draws.
 Teams are strictly forbidden to try to exchange their pegs and sectors drawn.

 Section 4: Competition rules

 Pegs and swims will be marked by a tape or spray demarcation, peg number and buoys on the lake.
 In the course of the competition, only the organizers are allowed to enter the pegs, other competitors must obtain the respective team’s permission to enter their peg.
-Teams are allowed to set up their accommodation (bivvy) and rods anywhere within their peg limits.
+Teams are allowed to set up their accommodation (bivvy) and rods anywhere within their peg limits, with the exception of water management facilities (see 15B).

 If a hooked fish enters a neighbouring swim, and another team’s lines are tangled, a team whose swim has been encroached can make a formal, written complaint and the fish will not be counted in the final results.
 The complaint must be made immediately, before the catch is entered in the official record sheet by the marshals.